-The 13 songs in the album were written by G. Roccato and Babbutzi Orkestar, except for the Italian classic from the 1958 Buona Sera Signorina rearranged in the Balkan Sexy Music version.
-The album was produced with the help of last generation machines, synthesizers and vintage tube amps.
-Recorded entirely by Antonio Polidoro.
+The 13 tracks of Vodka, Polka & Vina were all written by G. Roccato with Babbutzi Orkestar, with the exception of the Italian classic Buonasera Signorina from 1958 which is their own sexy, Balkan arrangement.
+The album was produced with the help of old equipment, synthesizers and vintage tube amps and recorded entirely by Antonio Polidoro.

 Through melodic ballads, polkas, fiery rhythms, psychobilly, punk, soul and Balkan sounds, Vodka, Polka & Vina drags the audience into a delirious and insane worl, from which it is difficult to escape.